 MTO Officers of all ranks are eligible to be posted in support of MTO and other NZDF exercises and operations in New Zealand and overseas.

 As a Reservist you are paid on an hourly rate rather than a salary.
 Pay rates depend on the role you are in and your rank; your pay will increase as you move up through the ranks.

-As an MTO Officer, the minimum remuneration you will be paid from day one is a daily rate of $177.83 including Kiwisaver and holiday pay.
-You are paid for each hour you work, up to a maximum of eight hours pay per day.
+As an MTO Officer, the minimum remuneration you will be paid from day one is a daily rate of $175.90 plus an allowance for holiday pay.
+You are paid for each hour you work, up to a maximum of eight hours’ pay per day.
 Your remuneration will continue to increase on promotion and with the gaining of seniority.

 Daily Rate - Upon Completion of JOCT(R) (ENS)

 - Be a minimum of 17 years of age upon entry.

 - Be free of any criminal convictions for the previous two years.